froboy/yusaopeny_docs/content/en/docs/wiki/OpenY-anti-spam-protection.md

 ---
-title: Y USA Open Y anti spam protection
+title: YMCA Website Services anti spam protection
 ---

-In order to protect Y USA Open Y customers, we have added anti-spam protection based on CAPTCHA and Google reCAPTCHA out of the box in Y USA Open Y core
+In order to protect YMCA Website Services customers, we have added anti-spam protection based on CAPTCHA and Google reCAPTCHA out of the box in YMCA Website Services core

 You can check [the tutorial for how to install and configure reCaptcha on your site](https://www.youtube.com/watch?v=nHo2uL-bPyM).